 Money Bite-Size Read:

-- Super or superannuation is how Australians retire.
+- Super or superannuation is how we fund retirement in Australia.

 - Most of us have more than one super account, which costs money in added fees.